AristidesAI/AWS-CLF-C02-Interactive-Quiz/README.md

 ## Features:
 - Randomized Questions 50/50
 - 90min Timer
+- Answer Explinations; Read the theory behind the answer and further understand the topic
 - Percentage Score
 - Session Memory; The next time you take the quiz, your previous incorrect answers will be asked again to assist in memorization
 - Interactive elements